2019–20 Club Atlético River Plate season: Pre-season

 Zacarías Morán agreed a loan move to Chacarita Juniors on 18 June 2019.
 Maximiliano Velazco's loan with Defensores de Belgrano, which was set to expire on 30 June, was extended on 20 June.
 Camilo Mayada headed to Mexico with Atlético San Luis on 22 June.
 River Plate toured the United States for pre-season, with the first match being played on 27 June against Ventura County Fusion at the Wallis Annenberg Stadium in Los Angeles as they ran out 5–0 winners; with Lucas Beltrán netting twice.
 On that same day, Héctor Martínez departed on loan to Defensa y Justicia.
 Their second friendly took place on 28 June, as they scored five again after defeating Guadalajara of Liga MX in game one of the Colossus Cup.
 29 June saw Alexander Barboza go to Independiente.

 Numerous loans from the previous campaign officially expired on and around 30 June.
 River met Ventura County Fushion of USL League Two for a secondary match-up on 4 July, with Jorge Carrascal scoring four times in a 7–0 victory.
 Luciano Lollo was loaned to Banfield on 6 July.
 On matchday two of the Colossus Cup, River beat another Mexican team in América with goals from Julián Álvarez and Cristian Ferreira.

 July

 Gimnasia y Esgrima (M) were defeated in the Copa Argentina R32 on 16 July, though it took a 4–5 penalty shoot-out win to do so.
 Carlos Auzqui went off on loan to Lanús on 17 July.
-On 23 July, River Plate met Brazilian club Cruzeiro in the first leg of a Copa Libertadores round of sixteen encounter, as the two played out a goalless draw at the Estadio Monumental Antonio Vespucio Liberti.
+On 23 July, River Plate met Brazilian club Cruzeiro in the first leg of a Copa Libertadores round of sixteen encounter, as the two played out a goalless draw at Estadio Monumental.
 River travelled to Argentinos Juniors in game one of the 2019–20 Primera División, subsequently coming away with a point.
-On 30 July, after they again drew 0–0 with Cruzeiro in the Copa Libertadores, River Plate advanced to the next round following a 2–4 penalty shoot-out.
+On 30 July, after they again drew 0–0 with Cruzeiro in the Copa Libertadores, River Plate advanced to the next round following a penalty shoot-out victory.